-Eastern State Penitentiary once held some of America's most notorious criminals.
+Eastern State Penitentiary once held some of America's most notorious lawbreakers.

 Alphonse "Scarface" Capone